QU4SIMOTO/sudoku/README.md

 ### Sudoku game
-Simple sudoku app written in rust.
+Simple sudoku TUI app written in rust with visual solver.

 ### TODO
 - Handle when game is complete